 He chiseled out the mortises and got everything ready for me to tackle the finishing end – even to the point of working on our shop floor in the dark with a lamp because we have so much going on – whew!

-Once we got the structure cut and mostly assembled, it was time to put on the finishing touches. (enter in ME)
+Once we have the structure cut and rough assembly, it’s time to put on the finishing touches. (enter in ME)

 Anyone in our line of work can understand how this is my perpetual living room rug and how my living room pretty much looks all.the.time.
 One day we will have a shop where I can go back to having a normal house.
 In the mean time, I am blessed to be able to do what I love.

 First, to create a rustic base, I went for my favorite stain, Early American Varathane by Rust-Oleum, that we used in our bedroom, our bathroom, and on several other projects, including our other Pottery Barn knock-off.

 Once the base was finished being assembled using our Kreg Jig (one of my all-time favorite tools), it was time for the upholstery.
 I have done several upholstery projects, like my channel back chair and my feed sack chair to name a few, but have never used leather in this capacity.
 Just look at this gorgeousness.